 Volunteer chaplains, who are ordained clergy, deal with issues ranging from anger, depression, loneliness and anxiety to death and dying.
 The pastoral care team, composed of clergy representing a myriad of faiths, emphasizes that visits to patients are of a non-denominational nature.
 The volunteer chaplains visit on behalf of the hospital, not their church or congregation.

 The Volunteer Chaplain program involves a lot of listening and picking up on what the patient’s or family members’ needs are, and in some cases, just being a quiet spiritual presence.
 Patients set the boundaries and the pace for any spiritual care that is offered.

-The Post Chapel at Indian River Medical Center was born out of unselfish love and everlasting vision for the community of Vero Beach.
+The Post Chapel at Cleveland Clinic Indian River Hospital was born out of unselfish love and everlasting vision for the community of Vero Beach.
 Upon entering its doors, the symbols of life await the visitor through a composite of exquisite stained glass panels encompassing the heart of the structure.

 The comfortable interior furnishings of upholstered benches, accent lighting and decorative accessories have been carefully selected to complement the stained glass windows.
 Each of the sixteen windows and sixteen etched glass door panels tells a story of God’s creation, youth, maturity, praise, prayer, visiting, and caring for the sick, love, hope, peace and reward in heaven.
 All have been gifted, in honor or in memory, by an individual, a family or a group.

 The Hospital, as well as the benefactors of the Post Chapel, desire to open its doors for everyone who has the need for prayer and solace.
 Hospital staff, patients and their families are encouraged to visit the chapel when in need.
 Taking a few quiet moments can help restore a sense of inner strength and peace.